Infections - Overview

 • There are two types of allergic conjunctivitis, seasonal and perennial.

 Seasonal allergic conjunctivitis affects people during specific seasons of the year while perennial allergic conjunctivitis impacts people throughout the year.
 Allergic conjunctivitis can cause much discomfort due to the symptoms listed above.
-In adds to, untreated allergic conjunctivitis might cause someone to often rub his/her eyes, which could lead to permanent eye damage.
+In adds to, untreated allergic conjunctivitis could cause someone to often rub his/her eyes, which could lead to permanent eye damage.

 Allergic Conjunctivitis Causes